-The scalars TP, FN, TN and FP are defined as true positives, false negatives, true negatives and false positives, respectively.
+The scalars TP, FN, TN, and FP are defined as true positives, false negatives, true negatives, and false positives, respectively.
 In addition to common metrics, a useful method of graphically representing performance, the Receiver Operating Characteristic (ROC) curve was also constructed, and the AUC, the area under the curve of ROC, was computed [13].

 Results and discussion